Mel4221/QuickToolsScript/README.md

 # About
- QuickToolsScript is basically the shell version from the library QuickTools which provides the funtionality to run all the funtionality given on the QuickTools.dll Library
+ QuickToolsScript is basically the shell version from the library QuickTools which provides a set of features  such as compressing , encryping , io navigation , scripting languaghe inbeded in it plus must of the funtionalities given in other shells

 # How Does it work